-SAM9 Deficiency – Definition
+SAMD9 Deficiency – Definition

-SAMD9 deficiency (OMIM #617053) is a genetic disorder caused by mutations in the SAMD9 gene.
+SAMD9 deficiency (OMIM #617053) is a genetic disorder caused by pathogenic variants in the SAMD9 gene.
 It is also known as MIRAGE syndrome, an acronym made up of the most frequently observed symptoms: Myelodysplasia, infection, restriction of growth, adrenal hypoplasia, genital abnormalities, and enteropathy.
 In addition, numerous other abnormalities can occur in various organs.
 The disease is often fatal within the first decade of life, usually due to severe infections.

 Synonym: